 Veterinary Dermatology Treats Common Skin Conditions & Pet Allergies

-If your pet is frequently itching, scratching or biting his skin, he may be suffering from an allergy or skin condition.
+If your pet is frequently itching, scratching, or biting his skin, he may be suffering from an allergy or skin condition.
 Veterinary dermatology treats common skin conditions and pet allergies, addressing both the underlying cause for your pet’s discomfort as well as providing immediate relief from painful symptoms.
 Our veterinarians have significant experience in treating pet allergies and skin conditions.
-Our advanced diagnostic tests make it easier for our veterinary dermatology team to precisely identify the skin condition affecting your pet and take immediate steps to relieve your pet’s pain.
+Our advanced diagnostic tests make it easier to identify possible causes of your pet’s skin and allergy conditions, allowing us to take immediate steps to relieve your pet’s pain.

 Relieve Your Pet’s Itching with a Veterinary Dermatology Appointment

 Your dog or cat can suffer from the same seasonal allergies that affect humans.
 Allergic dermatitis is one of the most common conditions affecting pets.
 Pollen, mold, ragweed, and dust mites may trigger pet allergies.
 Rather than experiencing watery eyes or congestion, however, pets suffer from itchy skin.
 Repeated biting and scratching creates irritated, moist skin that is susceptible to secondary bacterial infections.
 Prompt treatment for pet allergies is essential to relieving a pet’s painful itching symptoms and preventing secondary skin infections or more complex dermatological problems.